stylish-groupb-project/Stylish-Pro/week-4(by 12th Nov.)/README.md

 - When will you use setInterval, and how about setTimeout?
 - What is fetch api and how React Query improve fetching data?
 - What is elastic search?
 Is there any way to improve searching?
+- What is Data-Driven UI?
+How did you utilize that in your project?